heliosen-18/Hyelanis/Session Notes/Session DS-PC-4.md

 #### **In-Game Time: Session Start**
  - 52 gp to Norwan, special brick with name of ship (anchor brick)
- - Everywhere needs bottled essence of an inco
+ - Everywhere needs bottled essence of an incorporeal creature to drop price in magic ring (4000gp without)
+ -

 ---